Introduction

 Copywriters typically operate in offices with computer access in an informal creative environment.
 They may be required in studios for picture and film shoots, radio recordings and castings, or editing suites.

-Copywriters can now operate from practically anywhere thanks to improved communications and Internet capabilities.
-Some people like to work and travel in order to meet with publishers and clients, perform research, conduct in-person interviews, or visit other sites for inspiration.
+Copywriters can now operate practically anywhere thanks to improved communications and Internet capabilities.
+Some people like to work and travel to meet with publishers and clients, perform research, conduct in-person interviews, or visit other sites for inspiration.

 Work Schedule

-Full-time Copywriters retain typical business hours, however, work often extends to evenings and weekends during peak seasons.
+Full-time Copywriters retain typical business hours.
+However, work often extends to evenings and weekends during peak seasons.
 Work-from-home freelancers may have more flexible schedules.
-The goal is to strike a balance between allowing your creative juices to flow and reaching important deadlines.
+The goal is to balance allowing your creative juices to flow and reaching important deadlines.

 Employers